Aircloak/aircloak/air/site/docs/source/includes/_sql.md

 ## Querying the database

 The `SELECT` statement can be used to obtain anonymized data from tables.
-See [Understanding query results](understanding-query-results) for the explanation of anonymized result.
+See [Understanding query results](understanding-query-results) for an explanation of the effects of anonymization on the results.

 The syntax conforms to the standard SQL syntax, but only a subset of features is supported.
 The general shape of the query looks like: